tardisgo/tardisgo/README.md

 ```
 go get -u github.com/tardisgo/tardisgo
 ```
 The -u is important to make sure you have the latest version of the go.tools repository.

-Still not installing?
+Green "build:passing" icon at the top of this page and still not installing?
 Please e-mail [the author](https://github.com/elliott5)!

 From the directory containing your .go files, first create a "tardis" sub-directory (TODO review this requirement):
 ```